TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Construction of TIIF-Bench

+\textbf{Prompt Design Flaws}.
+We identify two major issues in the prompt design of existing benchmarks. \textbf{First}, many benchmarks rely on templated prompts with fixed or narrowly distributed lengths.
+For example, in \textsc{CompBench++}, the 2D and 3D evaluation dimensions contain a total of 2,000 prompts, yet their lengths are restricted to only four values (5, 6, 7, and 8 words).
+Such limited variation prevents evaluation of model robustness to prompt length, despite empirical evidence that T2I models can be highly sensitive to prompt length variations, as shown in Fig.~\ref{fig:short-long-ablation}. \textbf{Second}, existing benchmarks often exhibit substantial semantic redundancy.
+To quantify this issue, we extract CLIP~\cite{radford2021learningtransferablevisualmodels} text embeddings for all prompts and compute pairwise cosine similarity.
+As shown in Fig.~\ref{fig:other-bench-analyze}, many benchmarks contain a large proportion of semantically redundant prompts.

 \textbf{Evaluation Protocol Flaws}.
-The evaluation-protocol flaws can be classified into two main types.
-First, \textit{reliance on weak expert models.} Most benchmarks use CLIP to score image–text alignment, but CLIP is known to behave like a “bag of words”~\cite{lin2024evaluatingtexttovisualgenerationimagetotext}, conflating semantically distinct prompts like “a boy is on the bottom of a bee” and “a bee is on the bottom of a boy” (see Fig.~\ref{fig:other-eval-wrong}).
-Other expert models like BLIP offer no significant improvement in fine-grained alignment, while object detectors such as UniDet often fail for complex generated images.
-Second, \textit{coarse use of VLMs.} Some benchmarks query strong VLMs to assess image–text alignment.
-However, these evaluations are often based on a single generic prompt such as \textit{“According to the image and your previous answer, evaluate how well the image aligns with the text prompt: \{xxx\}.”} Such coarse queries fail to decompose the rich, multi-attribute semantics present in modern T2I prompts.
-Moreover, explicitly including the full T2I prompt (\textit{i.e.}, the image caption) in the question will induce VLM hallucinations.
-In such cases, the model may overfit to the linguistic input rather than grounding its judgment in the visual evidence, resulting in overly optimistic evaluations, as illustrated in Fig.~\ref{fig:gpt-eval-wrong}.
+We further identify two limitations in current evaluation protocols. \textbf{First, reliance on weak expert models.} Most benchmarks rely on CLIP~\cite{radford2021learningtransferablevisualmodels} to measure image–text alignment.
+However, CLIP is known to behave similarly to a “bag-of-words” model~\cite{lin2024evaluatingtexttovisualgenerationimagetotext}, often failing to distinguish semantically different prompts such as “a boy is on the bottom of a bee” and “a bee is on the bottom of a boy”~\cite{lin2025draw, lin2026perceive, zhang2025mavis}.
+Other expert models, such as BLIP~\cite{li2022blipbootstrappinglanguageimagepretraining}, offer limited improvements for fine-grained alignment.
+Although recent grounding and perception systems improve fine-grained localization and understanding~\cite{wang2026locateanything, wang2024mr}, conventional object detectors such as UniDet~\cite{zhou2022simplemultidatasetdetection} still frequently struggle with complex scenes generated by modern T2I models (see Fig.~\ref{fig:other-eval-wrong}). \textbf{Second, coarse utilization of VLM evaluators.} Some recent benchmarks employ strong VLMs to assess image–text alignment.
+However, these evaluations typically rely on a single generic query, such as \textit{“Evaluate how well the image aligns with the text prompt: \{xxx\}.”}~\cite{huang2025t2icompbenchenhancedcomprehensivebenchmark}.
+Such coarse queries fail to decompose the rich multi-attribute semantics present in modern T2I prompts.
+Moreover, explicitly including the full T2I prompt (\textit{i.e.}, the caption) in the evaluation question can induce hallucinations in VLM responses, as illustrated in Fig.~\ref{fig:gpt-eval-wrong}.